 We're working on adding many more recipes, most of them requested or suggested by our users.
 We already have a few dozen recipes available, including cropping image to a custom shape, face-detection based image cropping, using images as text textures, adding watermarks as overlay images, add shadow effect to an image, auto-generating a photo collage and more.

-Cloudinary's service is not just about image manipulation (we also provide cloud storage of images, optimized delivery via CDN, image administration and management), but it’s a key component of our service.
-Our image manipulation capabilities are rich and always expanding.
+Cloudinary's service is not just about image transformation (we also provide cloud storage of images, optimized delivery via CDN, image administration and management), but it’s a key component of our service.
+Our image transformation capabilities are rich and always expanding.
 You can resize and crop images based on face detection, rotate photos, add overlays and watermarks, add text layers, adjust colors, apply effects and filters, chain multiple transformations, and much more.

 We have big plans for the Cookbook - we're already working on dozens of additional recipes, and are encouraging our users to share their cool recipes with the community and to vote on recipes of other users.
 Do you have a tried-and-tested recipe of your own?
 Contact us, let us know and we'll be happy to add it to the Cookbook.